ImperialCollegeLondon/rse_further_git_course/episodes/l1-03-intermediate_concepts.md

 While version control is useful to keep track of changes made to a piece of work over time, it also let you to modify the timeline of commits.
-There are several totally ligitimate reasons why you might want to do that, from keeping the commit history clean of unseccesful attempts to do something to incorporate work done by someone else.
+There are several totally ligitimate reasons why you might want to do that, from keeping the commit history clean of unsuccessful attempts to do something to incorporate work done by someone else.

 This episode explores some of the commands `git` offers to manipulate the commit history for your benefit and that of your collaborators.

-### Commit --amend

-This is the simplest method of rewriting history: it lets you (guess what?) amend the last commit you made so you can incorporate more changes, fix an error you have spotted and that is worth incorporating as part of that commit and not as a separate one or just improve your commit message.

-TODO: Include example

-Do not amend commits that other people might already have as the ament commit is an entirely new commit altogether that will be in your history but not in theirs partly doing the same thing - and therefore resulting in conflicts!

 ### Reset

-In it simplest form, `git reset` can be similar to the `--amend` option above: it let you change the last commit to add or modify things done there.
-This is achieved with
+This is the simplest method of rewriting history: it lets you redo the last (or last few) commit(s) you made so you can incorporate more changes, fix an error you have spotted and that is worth incorporating as part of that commit and not as a separate one or just improve your commit message.

 ```bash
 $ git reset --soft HEAD^